galexrt/docker-taigaio/README.md

 ```
 * And so on

+For available setting variables, please refer to the Taiga.Io docs.

 ### Running the image
 Use `docker-compose` command to start the container.
 Check the `docker-compose.yml` for an example configuration.